This Seafood Risotto recipe is easy to make, full of flavour, and endlessly customizable! Add or change the proteins, herbs, and/or broth to suit you!

 Butter, Rice, Wine: Measured and at hand.

-Seafood: Thawed and shrimps peeled.
+Seafood: Thawed and shrimps peeled, waiting in a large bowl.

 Parsley: Finely chopped.